projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 **Limit Backfaces**

 Makes surfaces cast color only in front of them - unlike shadows, that are cast both to the front and to the back.
-See attached screenshots.

 **Backface Suppression**